UtrechtUniversity/abm4soc/Small-World-Diffusion/README.md

 ## HOW IT WORKS

-"This model is an adaptation of a model proposed by Duncan Watts and Steve Strogatz (1998).
+This model is an adaptation of a model proposed by Duncan Watts and Steve Strogatz (1998).
 It begins with a network where each person (or "node") is connected to his or her two neighbors on either side...
 The REWIRING-PROBABILITY slider determines the probability that an edge will get rewired" (so that one of its endpoints goes to a random node instead of a neighbor).
 Clicking the setup button will produce different network configurations, all with the same rewiring probability.

 The prob-infection slider determines the probability that an infected individual will infect a susceptible contact at every time step.